NethermindEth/horus-checker/README.md

 #### What does Horus do?

-It uses a modified version of the Cairo compiler to translate your [function specification annotations](#annotations) into [SMT solver](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories) queries.
+It uses a modified version of the StarkNet compiler to translate your [function specification annotations](#annotations) into [SMT solver](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories) queries.
 These are mathematical assertions that the desired properties of the